wp-plugins/genesis-social-profiles-menu/readme.txt

 == Translations ==
 * English - default, always included
 * German: Deutsch - immer dabei!
 [Download auch via deckerweb.de](http://deckerweb.de/material/sprachdateien/genesis-plugins/#genesis-social-profiles-menu)

+Note: All my plugins are localized/ translateable by default.
+This is very important for all users worldwide.
+So please contribute your language to the plugin to make it even more useful.
+For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == Icon Sizes ==
 * 16px